zostay/FormValidator-Tiny/README.md

 - Type::Tiny Object

     The third option is to use a [Type::Tiny](https://metacpan.org/pod/Type::Tiny)-style type object.
-The ["validate"](#validate) routine merely checks to see if it is an object that provides a `check` method or a `validate` method.
+The ["validate\_form"](#validate_form) routine merely checks to see if it is an object that provides a `check` method or a `validate_form` method.
 If it provides a `check` method, that method will be called and the boolean value returned will be treated as the success or failure to validate.
 In this case, the error message will be pulled from a call to `get_message`, if such a method is provided.
-In the `validate` case, it will be called and a true value will be treated as the error message and a false value as validation success.
+In the `validate_form` case, it will be called and a true value will be treated as the error message and a false value as validation success.

     It is my experience that the error messages provided by [Type::Tiny](https://metacpan.org/pod/Type::Tiny) and similar type systems are not friendly for use with end-uers.
 As such, it is